fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 So, if we tried to run the tests at the same time **in parallel** to try to speed things up a bit, they would clash trying to use the *same* `testing.db` file.

-Of couse, we could also fix that, using some **random name** for each testing database file... but in the case of SQLite, we have an even better alternative with just using an **in-memory database**. ✨
+Of course, we could also fix that, using some **random name** for each testing database file... but in the case of SQLite, we have an even better alternative by just using an **in-memory database**. ✨

 </details>